-asked the Chancellor of the Exchequer how much of the £1,215,000,000 stated by him as having been put to extra reserve by companies last year represented provision for taxation.
+asked the Chancellor of the Exchequer how much was last year put to extra reserve by companies after allowing for taxes.

 The figure has already been published in Table 6 of Cmd.
 7649.

 As the amount reserved for taxation is not available for the reduction of prices, was it not misleading of the right hon. and learned Gentleman the other day to include it in the amount so available?

 Of course, it is available for a reduction of prices, because if it had not been earned there would not have been any tax to be paid.

 If the Chancellor disagrees with what I said on the last Question, which is also relevant to this Question, would he oblige by reading his Second Reading speech on the Finance Bill last week?

 Does not the right hon. and learned Gentleman think that his statement that £1,215 million profits were available for price reduction would, in the light of what he has just said, possibly tend to mislead one or two people?

 I should have thought not.
 The whole of these extra profits came out of the prices for which goods were sold.
 If those prices had been reduced by whatever the sum was, there would have been £1,215 million less profits and, therefore, there would have been £700 million less tax to be paid on the profits.
 The tax was paid because the profits were earned.